aichbauer/sabogr/README.md

 This folder is your public resource which gets pushed into the .tmp folder.
 The .tmp folder is visible for your clients.

+Run `bower install` and `sails lift` and your Sails.js, AngularJS app is ready.

 ### Installing bower components

 Inside of the assets folder you can now install new bower packages with